juanvanyo/FreeCAD-GDT/README.md

 Installing
 ----------

-Download and install your corresponding version of FreeCAD from [wiki Download page](http://www.freecadweb.org/wiki/Download) and then copy the FreeCAD-GDT folder to the directory Mod of the application FreeCAD.
+Download and install your corresponding version of FreeCAD from [wiki Download page](http://www.freecadweb.org/wiki/Download) and either install
+- automaticallu using the [FreeCAD Add-on Manager](https://github.com/FreeCAD/FreeCAD-addons) (bundled in to 0.17 dev version)
+- manually by copying the FreeCAD-GDT folder to the Mod sub-directory of the FreeCAD application.

 ### Requirements